 Make Sure You've Paid Your Enrollment Deposit

 - New undergraduates in Durham and Manchester, new students at UNH School of Law, and new students in some graduate programs (check your admission letter) are required to pay enrollment deposits.
-We have a helpful tutorial for this process.

 Set Up Your Accounts